jbaker10/LANrevImporter/README.md

 defaults write com.poleposition-sw.lanrev_admin AllowURLSDPackageImport -bool true
 ```

-Launch the LANrev Admin Application.
+Launch the LANrev Admin application.
 Sign into the correct server with a user that has rights to upload SD packages.

 ```bash
 /Applications/LANrev Admin.app